cowtowncoder/java-json-performance-benchmarks/README.md

 ## Sample results

+***NOTE!!!***

+These results are bit out of date as of 31-May-2016: stay tuned for updates, with many new fast implementations, such as `dsl-json`, `fastjson` and newer versions of `Moshi` and `Boon`.

+I hope to update this page, most likely moving sample results to separate Wiki pages, given number of permutations and so on.

+### General

 Since results may vary significantly between different platforms and JVM versions, it is best to run benchmark on systems you are using.
 But to give some idea of typical results, here are samples I get running tests on my work laptop: